aloysius-pgast/crypto-exchanges-gateway/README.md

 Your gateway to the world of crypto !

+NB: this project won't build unless you use node 14.x.
+It's unlikely to be updated since I don't really have time to worj on here anymore :)

 ## Disclaimer

 This project cannot be considered in any way as trading advice.